more-like-a-puma/Get-Outside/README.md

-== README
+== GET OUTSIDE

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Get Outside is a user generated database.
+It's purpose is to assist a user with information about destinations and activities that they can do there.

+It uses:

-* Ruby version
+* Ruby version = 2.3.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+* Postgresql version = 0.15

+* Background images are all courtesy of https://unsplash.com

+In the future I do plan to add in a weather api on the destination show pages as well as user reviews.